Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals: REACHABILITY VIA LIE ALGEBRA

 \section{REACHABILITY VIA LIE ALGEBRA}

 Proposition~\ref{prop:canonicalcoords} established a local equivalence between the control system~\eqref{eq:liecontrolsys} and the system~\eqref{eq:liealgsys}, allowing us to improve simulation capabilities using the linear Lie algebra.
-In this section, we perform reachability analysis in the equivalent system~\eqref{eq:liealgsys} to obtain estimates in the original Lie group control system~\eqref{eq:liecontrolsys}.
+In this section, we apply (mixed) monotone reachable set computations in the equivalent system~\eqref{eq:liealgsys} to obtain overapproximations for the original Lie group control system~\eqref{eq:liecontrolsys}.